(By © Flickr/ kfcatles)

 When running a distributed load test with Gatling FrontLine, you only have to define the global target load and FrontLine will take care of distributing it for you.

-Stephane for the Gatling team
+Stephane from the Gatling team